-Canvas Health’s Emergency Social Services program provides child protection services to children and families from 4:30 p.m. until 8 a.m. weeknights and 24 hours per day weekends and holidays.
+Canvas Health’s Emergency Social Services program provides culturally responsive services to children and families from 4:30 p.m. until 8 a.m. weeknights and 24 hours per day weekends and holidays.

 Crisis workers are contacted by law enforcement, shelters, hospitals, and other first responders when a child is potentially in danger.
-Staff help by developing safety plans, assessing family strengths and needs, and working to keep the children safely with their families.
-Crisis workers assess child’s immediate safety and risks of maltreatment, placing the children in out of home care if that is the only safe option.
+Staff help by developing safety plans, attending to family strengths and needs, and working to keep the children safely with their families.
+Crisis workers attend to child’s immediate safety and risks of maltreatment, placing the children in out of home care if that is the only safe option.